Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-observable.md

 This hook is essentially an observable specific version of `useMemo`, in that it will only recompute the observable when the dependencies have changed.
 However, unlike `useMemo` it is guaranteed to always return the same observable instance if none of the dependencies have changed, never "forgetting" a previously computed observable.
 This is behaviour is crucial as recreating the observable will cause any hooks which subscribes to it to establish a new subscription leading to unpredictable results.

 :::tip
-The dependencies array should be used to specify all closure variables the `observableFactory` uses.
+The dependency array should be used to specify all closure variables the `observableFactory` uses.
 :::

 :::warning
-Similar to the `useEffect` hook, if the length of the dependencies array changes between re-renders this hook will throw an Error.
+Similar to the `useEffect` hook, the length of the dependency array should stay the same between re-renders.
+If the length does change, this hook will log an error in the console when the app is in development mode.
 :::

 ### Example